example42/puppet-playground/README.md

-# Example42 Test Lab - Vagrant based
+# Example42 Puppet Playgroud

-This repository provides a Vagrant multi vm setup for testing Example42 modules on different OS
+This repository provides a Vagrant multi vm setup where you can easily test Puppet code on different OS.

 Vagrant base boxes urls have been retrieved from Internet sources.